What we did

-The project is led by the Youth Sport Trust in partnership with Sporting Equals and a consortium of organisations including: Street Games, Citizens UK, Cricket Trusts and Foundations, Local Authorities and Community Organisations.
+The project was led by the Youth Sport Trust in partnership with Sporting Equals and a consortium of organisations including: Street Games, Citizens UK, as well as cricket trusts and foundations, local authorities, and community organisations.

-The project aims to use cricket as a tool to:
+The project used cricket as a tool to:

 - Improve social connectedness and attitudes to diversity